 In 1999’s The TOKYO Civil Swimming Pool No. 1 I took that concept one step further and attempted to create something that would express the position we find ourselves in today.
 Since Tokyo is officially not a City ( shi ) but a Municipality ( to ) there is no such thing as a “civil” pool in Tokyo.
 But, both myself and the other members of Nibroll grew up in regional cities of the type where you had commercial districts where there were convenience stores and the local McDonald’s alongside the small mom-and-pop vegetable shops and fish shops of the shopping street.
 So, the “TOKYO Civil Swimming Pool” in the title was meant to imply that we were people who grew up in cities outside the great Tokyo metropolis.
 I wanted to communicate the fact that our existence was like that of someone just splashing their feet in the water of a shallow pool where there was no danger of anything harmful happening.
 So, around the set I had lots of water set up.
 But it was set up so they it was always caught in cups.
 And the concept was to end the performance before the water overflowed.

 For our 2000 work NO PARKING , I created a work for the first time with actors who had no dance experience.
 I chose people with a variety of physical characteristics and I wanted to use them to create impressions of the ordinary people you will find in the city.
 Also, I had become a bit tired of dancers who were only interested in dancing, so I also wanted to gather a group of members who were motivated to create a work together and work with them on the basic preliminary stages of the movement, having them give input from the beginning of the choreographic work.
 It was a time when my grandfather had just died and I was thinking various things about the idea of people returning to the soil.
 I wanted to give expression to the fact that even in the city today paved in asphalt, we are still living on top of ground where the dead of the past are buried.
-In the performance you have people whirling hula-hoops around and people jolting others and asking if they are all right, and these are movements that resulted from the process of trying to work actual scenes of the town into dance.
+In the performance you have people whirling hula-hoops around and people jolting others and asking if they are all right, and these are movements that resulted from the process of trying to work actual scenes of the town into dance. - In Nibroll works we often see such everyday body movement or gestures appear along with added speed and violence.

 I am always searching for new forms of expression that can become contemporary dance, and when you look at the city through those eyes, you get many images of how harsh or cruel people can be to each other.
 You see things like the way excessive care or concern can be oppressive and drive people to desperation or how violent people’s influence over each other can appear.
 I remember talking to the members of the group about the possibility of finding these aspects of human interaction in the city of Tokyo.
 The metropolis has a its own pace, its own speed, if you don’t live at its pace you get left behind, and even today I feel that this great metropolis Tokyo can not only leave you behind it can make you feel it is destroying you.

 I should note that at the time of these works there was rapid progress was being made in digital technology, making it possible to easily create animation and music on a PC.
-Projector performance was also advancing dramatically, so NO PARKING became the first work I created with a full consciousness of visuals as part of the composition, and that would connect to later works.
+Projector performance was also advancing dramatically, so NO PARKING became the first work I created with a full consciousness of visuals as part of the composition, and that would connect to later works. - Two years after the launch of Nibroll you participated in the Avignon Festival Off program.
+Did you have the intention of performing internationally from the beginning?
+And, what was the audience’s reaction like to that first overseas performance?

 My younger brother Mitsushi had started saying things like, “Isn’t France where it’s at in dance?”
 And, when we looked into it we found out that Avignon Festival Off was a fringe festival and apparently you could participate in without necessarily receiving an invitation.
 So, we contacted the smallest of the festival’s venues, the Theatre du Pirouette, and they said that if we were coming from so far away they would let us perform free for a month if we didn’t mind a midnight time slot from 12:00 to 1:00 am.
-Fortunately we were also able to get a grant from the Tokyo Metropolitan Foundation for History and Culture, so we went and performed Let’s go to HAYASHI’s House .
-Many of the people in the audience had an image of Japan as a country of traditional ways, so after they saw our performances we got comments like, “I see that you guys eat hamburgers too.”
-I believe that through our dance they got a feeling for what contemporary Japan is like.
-For the first performance, the audience was only three people, but the number gradually increased, which was encouraging to see.
-Anyway, it was a good test and good training for us.
+Fortunately we were also able to get a grant from the Tokyo Metropolitan Foundation for History and Culture, so we went and performed

 At the Theatre du Pirouette we won the Newspaper Prize, and the next year we got a grant from the Japan Foundation and were able to go an perform The TOKYO Civil Swimming Pool No. 1 for a month.
 The third year the second prize at the “The Millennium Culture and Art Festival Award” sponsored by the Tokyo Metropolitan Government was an invitation to Avignon Festival Off, so we were able to perform NO PARKING there for about three weeks.

 During those long runs we were able to go and see a lot of works performed in a short time.
 By seeing stages by artists like Jan Fabre, Josef Nadj and Pina Bausch, the members of Nibroll got a direct experience of the possibilities of physical expression and it inspired them to strive to do more in terms of physical expression.
 In 2001, NO PARKING won the “National Advisory Panel Award” Bagnolet International Choreography Contest, which meant that they were recognizing what we did as dance.
 At the San Francisco Butoh Festival, our work was described as a new kind of Butoh.
-After that we were invited to the Kampnagel Festival in Germany and the Portland Dance Festival, enabling us to tour overseas with our work.
+After that we were invited to the Kampnagel Festival in Germany and the Portland Dance Festival, enabling us to tour overseas with our work. - The following year, 2002, you were commissioned by the Park Tower Hall “Next Dance Festival” to do new works for three years.
+With the three works COFFEE , NOTEs and Dry Flower you created on that commission, what did you hope to communicate to the audience?

-Until then, we had only created works for small performance spaces as what is called a “small box company” in Japan, so it was a bit intimidating to now be doing works for a big hall like Park Tower Hall, but we were determined to give it all we had.
-By that time I had gotten away from the concept of expressing the contemporary life of the city of Tokyo and my interest had shifted to the concept of “boundaries.”
-For COFFEE , the age of the Nibroll members now ranged from the late twenties to the early thirties and there had been a lot of events that constituted turning points for them.
+, the age of the Nibroll members now ranged from the late twenties to the early thirties and there had been a lot of events that constituted turning points for them.
 In other words they were at the fuzzy boundary between youth and adulthood, which came also as a period when they began to drink coffee.
 In the work I wanted to express that relationship.
 Around that time I had a clear consciousness of wanting to create good works that would show the potential of dance to as many people as possible.
 We had reached the point where we were able to seek the expertise of people outside our group when we lacked the technical skills to realize the ideas of the original members of Nibroll, and for the first time we had SKANK contributing music for the first time.

 Our work NOTEs of 2003 was our first international collaboration.
 A request came from the Pennsylvania Council on the Arts to have a Japanese group do a collaborative performance with the famous Attack Theater company of Pittsburg, so Nibroll went to Pittsburg for about two months to participate in creating a joint work.
 It was based on a theme we had been talking about since the last work.
 I wanted us to think about Article 9 of the Japanese Constitution (which prohibits an act of war by the state) as a form of boundary for we Japanese who live with no real sense of peace and yet take no action.
 We used costumes with an Article 9 motif and on the same stage we had performers from the two former enemy nations Japan and the USA with their differing bodies with different backbones, and in the creative process we had a clash of our different views on history.
 We were also unable to find common ground regarding the use of the body and music, but we still went on to tour seven American cities with the resulting work.
 Having thus been a case of “indigestion,” we then went on to create another version using only Japanese dancers titled NO-TO , which we performed at the Echigo-Tsumari Art Triennale.